 After logging in the user can access the main portion of the website and no longer has access to the homepage until logout.

+After logging in, the first page the user has access is the projects page (includes projects he created and projects he is working on).
+Here, the user can navigate in the left bar, switching between three pages: “My projects” (the one presented after logging in), “Personal Info” and “My Calendar”.